jpalmerr/ScalaWithCats/src/main/scala/partOne/introduction1/instanceSelection/controllingInstance.md

 ```

 This means the types `F[A]` and `F[B]` are never subtypes of one another, no
-maer what the relationship between A and B. This is the default semantics
+matter what the relationship between A and B. This is the default semantics
 for Scala type constructors.

 Two issues tend to arise.